openhwgroup/cva6/cv32/sim/uvmt_cv32/README.md

 ```

 **TODO:** create a sript to run all compliance tests (this is not currently in place because we do it on the
-MetricsCI platform using the .metrics.json regression control script.
+MetricsCI platform using the .metrics.json regression control script).

 Build Configurations
 --------------------